Ski: 2020-2021 Rossignol BLACKOPS Gamer, 186 cm

 Blister Members can now check out our Flash Review of the Black Ops 118 for our initial impressions.
 Become a Blister member now to check out this and all of our Flash Reviews, plus get exclusive deals and discounts on skis, and personalized gear recommendations from us.

-Sam Shaheen and I have now both spent time on the Black Ops 118, in conditions ranging from straight hardpack to more than two feet of snow at Crested Butte this past week.
+Sam Shaheen and I have now both spent time on the Black Ops 118, in conditions ranging from straight hardpack to more than two feet of snow at Crested Butte.

-And after all that, I’ve come to the conclusion that the Black Ops 118 is my all-time favorite resort powder ski, and one of my favorite skis in general.
+And after all that, I’ve come to the conclusion that the Black Ops 118 is my all-time favorite resort powder ski, and one of my favorite skis I’ve ever had the pleasure of riding.

 Quick Note on Mount Point